How to Do a Keyword Gap Analysis

 Why is keyword gap analysis important?

 The ultimate goal of any holistic SEO content strategy is to drive traffic to your site.
 But you don’t want just any traffic.
 You want high-value, high-intent website visitors whose problems you can solve.
-That’s just what you get when you use a keyword gap analysis to reveal areas of opportunity where you either don’t have content or where you can improve existing content.

 How to do a keyword gap analysis